WilmerLab/wilmerlab.github.io/_pages/people.md

     **Shreya Thakkar is interested in understanding the hydrogen transfer and activation in metal oxides.**
     She received her Master's in Chemical Engineering in 2022 form University of Massachusetts, Amherst where she worked on developing a technique for characterization of catalysts and studying CO chemisorption on platinum group metals.
 She received her Bachelor's in Chemical Engineering from Institute of Chemical Technology, Mumbai.
 She is co-advised by Chris Wilmer and James McKone."
 alumni:
+  - image_path: /assets/img/people/MeiirbekProfilePic.jpg
+    alt: "Meiirbek Islamov"
+    title: "Meiirbek Islamov"
+    excerpt: "*Graduate Student*<br>
+    **Meiirbek is interested in thermal transport phenomena in MOFs.**
+    He received his B.S. and M.S degrees in Chemical Engineering from Nazarbayev University (Astana, Kazakhstan) in 2017 and Columbia University in the City of New York in 2018, respectively.
+At Columbia, he worked on the development of ion selective Membranes for Redox-flow battery.
+Previously, he spent a summer doing research at Stanford University, where he worked on Rayleigh-Taylor instability in polymer solutions.
+Also, he visited a TNO (Delft, Netherlands) to work on CO<sub>2</sub> capture."
   - image_path: /assets/img/people/NickAhualli.png
     alt: "Nick Ahualli"
     title: "Nick Ahualli"